Police face questions over delays in storming Texas school

 “The bottom line is law enforcement was there,” McCraw said.
 “They did engage immediately.
 They did contain (Ramos) in the classroom.”

+Border Patrol Chief Raul Ortiz did not give a timeline but said repeatedly that the tactical officers from his agency who arrived at the school did not hesitate.
+He said they moved quickly to enter the building, lining up in a “stack” behind an agent holding up a shield.

+“What we wanted to make sure is to act quickly, act swiftly, and that’s exactly what those agents did,” Ortiz told Fox News.

-Meanwhile, a law enforcement official familiar with the investigation said the Border Patrol agents had trouble breaching the classroom door and had to get a staff member to open the room with a key.
-The official spoke on the condition of anonymity because he was not authorized to talk publicly about the investigation.
+But a law enforcement official said that once in the building, the Border Patrol agents had trouble breaching the classroom door and had to get a staff member to open the room with a key.
+The official spoke on condition of anonymity because he was not authorized to talk publicly about the investigation.

+Olivarez said investigators were trying to establish whether the classroom was, in fact, locked or barricaded in some way.

 Javier Cazares, whose fourth grade daughter, Jacklyn Cazares, was killed in the attack, said he raced to the school when he heard about the shooting, arriving while police were still gathered outside.